kevinknight09/DebugSense.AI/README.md

 ## 🚀 Core Features
 - **Data Ingestion Pipeline**: Automatically downloads and cleans C# StackOverflow threads.
 - **Smart Chunking**: Separates conversational text from HTML `<pre>` code blocks for precise embedding.
-- **Semantic Search**: Understands the meaning of error messages using the `nomic-embed-text` model.
+- **Hybrid Search**: Combines 768d Dense Vectors for semantic meaning with a BM25 Inverted Index and C# Regex Keyword Extractor for exact technical matching (e.g. `NullReferenceException`).
 - **Local AI Orchestration**: Uses Ollama with `phi3` or `llama3` for running entirely offline, private, and free LLM generations.
 - **Hardware Optimized**: Supports direct GPU passthrough to Docker containers for blazing-fast inference on Windows.
 - **Interactive Playground**: A built-in terminal CLI to chat with your codebase errors.